 Director and Named Executive Officer Compensation

-The following executive compensation disclosure is in respect of David Kelley, CEO, and Xavier Wenzel, CFO, as the Company's NEOs; and David Kelley, Douglas Silver, John Black, Darren Devine and Thomas E. Wharton Jr. as directors and Douglas Kirwin as a former director.
+The following executive compensation disclosure is in respect of David Kelley, CEO, and Xavier Wenzel, CFO, as the Company's NEOs; and David Kelley, Douglas Silver, John Black, Darren Devine and Thomas E. Wharton Jr. as directors.